semagnum/shot-matcher/README.md

 ![Shot Matcher](docs/shot-matcher-logo.png)

+> Note: do not use releases - since the official docs are now gone,
+> you can just download as a zip directly.

 This Blender add-on improves the compositing workflow by matching two layers or shots together via color grading.
 After analyzing the color ranges of two layers,